browserengineering/book/book/intro.md

 succession.
 Maximally exploiting the opportunities afforded by declarative programming makes real-world browsers very complex.

-Understanding how the browser works yields true insights into computing.
 To me, browsers are where algorithms _come to life_.
 A browser contains a rendering engine more complex and powerful than any computer game; a full networking stack; clever data structures and parallel programming techniques; a virtual machine, an interpreted language, and a JIT; a world-class security sandbox; and a uniquely dynamic system for storing data.

-This depth might make browsers seem intimidating.
-But the truth is---you use the browser all the time, including possibly to read this book!
-That makes these algorithms more approachable in a browser than almost anywhere else.
-Because, at the end of the day, the browser is a reflection of the web, and the web is already familiar.
+And the truth is---you use the browser all the time, maybe for reading this book!
+That makes the algorithms more approachable in a browser than almost anywhere else: the web is already familiar.
+After all, it's at the center of modern computing.

 The role of the browser
 =======================